wiedehopf/docker-sdrmap/README.md

     container_name: sdrmap
     restart: always
     environment:
-      - TZ=Australia/Perth
+      - TZ=America/New_York
       - BEASTHOST=ultrafeeder
       - LAT=-33.33333
       - LON=111.11111
+      - ALT=99
       - SMUSERNAME=yourusername
       - SMPASSWORD=yourpassword
+      - SEND_SYSINFO=true
+      - MLAT_PRIVACY=false
     tmpfs:
+      - /tmp
+      - /run:exec,size=64M
-      - /run:exec
+      - /var/log
 ```

 ## MLAT

-If you want to enable MLAT, you need to set the `MLAT` environment variable to `true`.
-You also need to set the `ALT` environment variable to the altitude of your antenna in meters.
+MLAT is enabled by default.
+If you want to disable MLAT, you need to set the `MLAT` environment variable to `false`.

+For MLAT to work, make sure to include the `ALT` environment variable with the altitude of your antenna in meters.
 For example, if your antenna is 10 meters above sea level, you would set `ALT=10`.
-Both `MLAT` and `ALT` need to be set for MLAT to work.
+If your `ALT` parameter is not set, MLAT will not work.

 You will want to send mlat results to ultrafeeder using this environment variable: